 Das wüßt ich gar zu gern.

 Is it the silent Evening Star?

 Ist es der schweigende Abendstern?

 Ich weiß nicht, in wen die Rose verliebt;

 Rose, Schmetterling, Sonnenstrahl,

 Evening star, and nightingale.

 (Heinrich Heine; translation and any errors: Steven Spence)

-Top Image: A worn butterfly enjoys refreshment in a garden.
+Featured photo: A butterfly enjoys refreshment in a garden.
 Tentative identification: Meadow Brown; German Ochsenauge; Latin Maniola jurtina